LogoFerriteCustom

 ECHA news: Candidate List update (253 entries)Published February 4, 2026Latest public Candidate List count and update timestamp used in compliance risk framing.High for official list status and update date.

-eCFR 49 CFR 173.21(d) forbidden materials and packagesCurrent text displayed April 23, 2026 (accessed April 26, 2026)Legal air-carriage magnetic-field prohibition threshold used for logistics decision gating.High for enforceable U.S. carriage rule reference.
+eCFR 49 CFR 173.21(d) forbidden materials and packagesTitle 49 displayed up to date as of April 24, 2026 (accessed April 29, 2026)Legal air-carriage magnetic-field prohibition threshold used for logistics decision gating.High for enforceable U.S. carriage rule reference.

 Pending / no reliable public data